Section 4: General organisation

 (b) Must satisfy his/her convener, coach and the Blues committee that he/she has the spirit of Combined High Schools at heart.
 This would include attending all games and coaching sessions when physically able to do so.

 (c) His/her demeanour and dress on and off the field to satisfy requirements as stipulated.

 (d) It must be emphasised that the nominee’s ability on the field is in the first instance paramount for his/her nomination.

-(e) That is any one year that the maximum of two blues per sex per sport may be nominated.
+(e) That in any one year the maximum of two blues per sex per sport may be nominated.

 (f) A boy/girl can only receive up to a maximum of two (2) Blues in any sport, one (1) as an official and/or one (1) as a participant.

 (g) Where there is more than one nomination in a sport, an order of merit be used by the convener when presenting his/her nominations.